Ashrayyy/AshChess-Chess-Engine/README.md

 ## Description

 This is a relatively simple chess engine implemented in [C++].
-It allows you to play chess against the engine, analyze games, and integrate it into other applications.
+It allows you to play chess against the engine, analyze games, and play the best move in puzzles (custom positions).

 ## Features

 - Play against the engine
-- Set timely moves, I.e., enter a time 'x' seconds, and the best move that could be made in x seconds would be made by the code
+- Set timely moves, I.e., enter a time 'x' seconds, and the best move that could be made in x seconds would be made by the Engine
 - Game analysis
 - Simple function calls, that can be implemented in APIs.
-- Multi-Threading Enabled
+- Multi-Threading Enabled.

 ## Installation

 Step 1: Clone this Repository

 ```
 git clone https://github.com/Ashrayyy/AshChess-Chess-Engine.git
 ```

-That's it, then compile the project.
+That's it, compile the project.

 ##### Note: The w64 MinGW Compiler will not be able to compile the project, you need to add future and threading libraries manually (or install a posix build of MinGW with multithreading support)